 Linear algebra methods form the basis for the majority of numerical computations.
-Because they perform a positively elementary task, they have to satisfy strict requirements on computational efficiency and numerical robustness.
+Because of this foundational, ``inner-loop'' role, they have to satisfy strict requirements on computational efficiency and numerical robustness.

 Our ongoing research effort focusses on ways to use these insights in the large-scale linear algebra problems encountered in machine learning.
 There, the most frequent linear algebra task is the least-squares problem of solving

 where $K$ is a very large symmetric positive definite matrix (e.g. a kernel Gram matrix, or the Hessian of a deep network loss function).
 A key challenge in the big data regime is that the matrix --- defined as a function of a large data-set --- can only be evaluated with strong stochastic noise caused by data sub-sampling.
 Classic iterative solvers, particularly those based on the Lanczos process, like conjugate gradients, are known to be unstable to such stochastic disturbances, which is part of the reason why second-order methods are not popular in deep learning.
 In recent work we have developed and tested extensions to classic solvers that remain stable [ ] and tractable in this setting by efficiently re-using information across many interations [ ].